The Revenue Multiplier: Double Earnings Without Extra Hours for $50K–$65K Operators

 Scenario 2: They genuinely need 1:1 (rare, usually only C-suite or highly sensitive work).

 Charge 2-3x your group rate.
 True 1:1 requirement = premium pricing.
-If they won’t pay premium, they don’t actually need 1:1.
+If they won’t pay a premium, they don’t actually need 1:1.

 Move 2: Asset Leverage—Build Once, Use Forever